 Over 37 million travellers pass through Doha’s Hamad International Airport each year.
 But how many of these travellers are taking the time to discover Doha en route to their final destination?
-I recently got to experience 24-hours in Doha en route from Chiang Mai to Birmingham with Qatar Airways.
+I recently got to experience 24 hours in Doha en route from Chiang Mai to Birmingham with Qatar Airways.
 It felt like a bit of a whirlwind, but we squeezed in all the top sights of Doha and it made me realise how much there is to see there.
-If you fancy adding a slice of Middle Eastern culture to your next adventure, here’s how to spend 24 hours in Doha (and how to get a free hotel stay, if you’re quick).
+If you fancy adding a slice of Middle Eastern culture to your next adventure, here’s how to spend 24 hours in Doha, and how to do a layover there from just $14 per night.

-Things to Do on a Layover in Doha
+4 Things to Do in Doha for a day

 1. Visit The Museum of Islamic Art

 Amongst all the glitzy skyscrapers, the most iconic building in Doha has to be the Museum of Islamic Art.
 Located in a prime location on the Corniche and surrounded by Doha Bay, the museum stands tall on its own island, away from all the high-rise buildings.
 The building is a work of art in itself, but it also houses 3 floors of historical Islamic Art.
 There’s also a modern café to rest tired feet, but a short, intense visit here should do the trick.
 This is one of the great free things to do on a day in Doha.

 How Long to Spend: 1-2 Hours